Alexis has worked in Human Resources and assisted several individuals in finding gainful employment.

 Whether you're happily employed, employed but looking, or job searching, you should be updating your resume at least once a year (preferably every 4-6 months).
 Perhaps you need to review your resume and tweak a small grammatical error you missed last time you dusted it off; maybe your job title changed or you took on a new volunteer role.

-Regardless, the beginning of 2018 is a great time to brush up your resume.
+Regardless, now is a great time to brush up your resume.
 There’s never 100% certainty that a job is permanent, and if you do find yourself job hunting, having a primed and ready resume will make job hunting less stressful.

 Certifications, especially in your intended career area. always look good on paper.
 Some careers, such as teaching and psychology, require individuals with certifications to get CEUs (Continuing Education Units) in order to retain or renew their certification.
 By adding an endorsement or certification, you’re making yourself more marketable and telling current or future employers that you care about what you do and want to grow.